-Enter the new program name and confirm your entry with the ENT key
+Enter the new program name and confirm your entry with the ENT key.

-Select the unit of measure: Press the MM or INCH soft key.
-The TNC switches the screen layout and initiates the dialog for defining the BLK FORM (workpiece blank)
+To select the unit of measure, press the MM or INCH soft key.
+The TNC switches the screen layout and initiates the dialog for defining the BLK FORM (workpiece blank).